liborty/rstats/README.md

 ## Appendix II: Recent Releases

-* **Version 0.8.1** Replaced the entire `statsi64.rs` module with its generic equivalent `statsgen.rs`.
-This is a big improvement in generality, as its methods will now work on all primitive numeric types, not just f64 and i64 as previously.
-This change should be otherwise unnoticeable to the users.
+* **Version 0.8.2** Added `statsgen.rs` (generic) module to add the capapility of applying the trait `Stats` to all numeric end types, as long as their slices are wrapped in `GSlice(&s)`.
+This is a step towards more generality, as `Stats` methods can now work on all primitive numeric types.  f64 and i64 remain as previously, so they should not be wrapped.

 * **Version 0.8.0** Simplified, more stable version.
 Moved auxiliary macro `here` and functions `wv,wi` to crate `indxvec`.
 Tidied up the tests accordingly.